Hagel move not seen scuttling efforts on innovation, warships

-WASHINGTON, Nov 24 (Reuters) - Defense Secretary Chuck Hagel’s resignation will not derail a major Pentagon technology initiative unveiled this month and should not delay a decision on how to improve a new class of smaller warships, U.S. defense officials said.
+WASHINGTON (Reuters) - Defense Secretary Chuck Hagel’s resignation will not derail a major Pentagon technology initiative unveiled this month and should not delay a decision on how to improve a new class of smaller warships, U.S. defence officials said.

 Hagel resigned on Monday, the first major shift in President Barack Obama’s cabinet since his Democrats were routed in midterm elections.
 He will stay on the job until a replacement is confirmed by the U.S. Senate.